-WordPress is a very powerful tool for publishing your blog or almost any website.
-In this article I’m going to show you the nuts and bolts of WordPress initial setup with the 8 most important tips, so it can help you run your WP site smoothly and also help bring in targeted traffic from search engines and other sources.
+WordPress is a very powerful tool for any website.
+In this article, I’m going to show you the nuts and bolts of WordPress initial setup with the 9 most important tips.
+I hope I can help you set up your WP site smoothly and also bring in targeted traffic from search engines and other sources.

-You can, and in most cases you should change some of these settings later as your site evolves and you’ll get to know WordPress better.
-But if you follow this simple WordPress initial setup process, you can be sure that your site will be up and running and “healthy” since the beginning.
+You can, and in most cases you should, change some of these settings later as your site evolves and you’ll get to know WordPress better.
+But if you follow this simple WordPress initial setup process, you can be sure that your site will be up and running in no time.

 WordPress Initial Setup 1: Permalink Settings

-One of the most important things you need to change during WordPress initial setup is the permalink structure.
-This is basically the structure of the string what comes after your domain name in the url of your pages or posts.
+One of the first and most important things you need to change during WordPress initial setup is the permalink structure.
+This is basically the structure of the string what comes after your domain name in the URL of your pages or posts in the browser.

-The initial WordPress setting is very ugly, a php code like http://yoursite.com/?p=1283.
-This works in the browsers, but readers and most importantly search engines don’t like it very much.
-It is not nice, it doesn’t tell anything about the content of the page to the visitor.
+The initial WordPress setting is very ugly, a code like http://yoursite.com/?p=1283.
+This works in the browser, but readers and most importantly search engines don’t like it very much.
+It is not nice, not readable, doesn’t tell anything about the content of the page.

 Change the default media sizes

-Almost every WordPress theme comes with at least one built in menu.
-To make this work, you have to configure your main menu, otherwise a list of your pages will be shown in your main menu.
+Every WordPress theme comes with at least one built in menu.
+To make this work, you have to configure your main menu, otherwise an automatically generated list of all of your pages will be shown in your main menu.

 - Name your first menu (at Menu Name).
 Take whatever name you want, I usually use “Main Menu” so it’s descriptive enough for me to know where it should be used.

 - Under Menu Settings, check the box where it says “Display locations” for your menu to show up.
 The name there depends on your theme, usually Main menu, Menu, Primary Menu, or something similar.